cmu-delphi/covidcast-indicators/validator/PLANS.md

 ## Checks + features wishlist, and problems to think about:

 * Improve efficiency by grouping all_frames by geo and sig instead of reading data in again via read_geo_sig_cmbo_files().
-* Check for large jumps
+* Check explicitly for large spikes (avg_val check can detect large jumps and especially large spikes)
 * Which, if any, specific geo_ids are missing (get list from historical data)
 * Different test thresholds for different files?
 Currently some control based on smoothed vs raw signals
 * Use known erroneous/anomalous days of source data to tune static thresholds